Services at Central Library

 Citizen's Advice Bureau

-Located next to Clark's Cafe on the Mezzanine level the Citizen's Advice Bureau, an independent non-governmental community organisation, offers confidential assistance on a wide range of issues, including queries about immigration, tenancy, and employment etc. They also provide free legal advice.
+Temporarily located on the ground level of the Council building at 101 Wakefield Street, the Citizen's Advice Bureau, an independent non-governmental community organisation, offers confidential assistance on a wide range of issues, including queries about immigration, tenancy, and employment etc. They also provide free legal advice.